-The Board of Directors, meeting on 20 December 2012, specified the type and level of risk compatible with the strategic objectives of the Company, establishing its risk assessment plan, in light of its strategic, industrial and financial plans.
+At its meeting on 20 December 2012, the Board of Directors specified the type and level of risk compatible with the Company's strategic objectives, defining its risk assessment plan in light of its strategic, business and financial plans.

 On 11 September 2007, the Board of Directors established guidelines for the internal control and risk management system, so that the main risks faced by the Company and its subsidiaries could be correctly identified and appropriately measured, managed and monitored.
-It also established criteria for the compatibility of these risks with effective and proper management of the Company.
+It also established criteria for determining the compatibility of these risks with effective and proper management of the Company.

-The key elements of the internal control and risk management system described in the above quidelines can be summarised as follows.
+The key elements of the internal control and risk management system described in the above guidelines can be summarised as follows.

-The Board of Directors intends to make the Company's internal control and risk management system an integral part of the operations and culture of the Group.
+The Board of Directors intends to make the Company's internal control and risk management system an integral part of the Group's operations and culture.
 To this end it is establishing information, communication, training, remuneration and disciplinary processes aimed at promoting effective risk management and discouraging conduct that goes against the stated principles of these processes.